 Forget about the PPF.
 You and your friend keep the exact same portfolio.

 You and your friend keep exactly the same portfolio.
-Just the you assumed a return of 15% p.a. on the same stocks/mutual funds while your friend assumed 10% p.a.
+Just that you assumed a return of 15% p.a. on the same stocks/mutual funds while your friend assumed 10% p.a.

 At 15% p.a.
 IRR, you have Rs 50 lacs.
 Your friend has ~Rs 77 lacs at the end of 15 years.